Born: Louise Jane Goode; Also known as Mrs Romer; Mrs Jopling Rowe

 © National Portrait Gallery, London

-The Art School created a new angle for journalists and changed Louise’s positioning somewhat, helping her connect with other women who were keen to broaden out women’s opportunities in education and work.
-In 1891 Louise was one of the four women who were founder members of the Royal Society of Portrait Painters.
-However, she loudly protested that the women were not given the same voting rights as the men.
-After further discussion, Louise’s case was accepted.
+The Art School gave journalists a new angle on Louise and her new position helped her connect with other women who were keen to broaden out women’s opportunities in education and work.
+In 1891 Louise was one of the four women who were founder members of the Royal Society of Portrait Painters but she loudly protested about the fact that women were not given the same voting rights as the men.
+After further discussion, Louise’s argument for equal rights was accepted.
 ‘I believe this was the first time, at public meetings, that women were treated on an equality with men, at any rate in artistic circles; and, since then, there has never been any question of their not being so regarded’, she later wrote.
 By 1893, Louise was a member of the Pioneer Club and painted a portrait of its co-founder, Emily Massingberd.

 In 1894, Louise moved again, to 3 Pembroke Road in South Kensington, and re-located the school to a larger building backing onto it in Logan Place.
 In 1901, she set up a new business, the Jopling Art Club.
-For a fee of 5 guineas a year for artists who had exhibited in any London gallery and 10 guineas a year for amateurs, they could work from the school model every morning, use the studio for private work in the afternoons and evenings and exhibit their work at the weekends.
-She used the school space to host political meetings and lent it or hired it out to others with a feminist agenda: in November 1903, the Irish novelist and educator Elsa d’Esterre-Keeling (1857-1935) ran debating classes for women there.
+For a fee of 5 guineas a year artists who had exhibited in any London gallery could work from the school model every morning, use the studio for private work in the afternoons and evenings and exhibit their work at the weekends.
+Amateurs were also allowed to join, thought they had to pay 10 guineas a year.
+Louise used the school to host political meetings and lent it or hired it out to others with a feminist agenda: in November 1903, the Irish novelist and educator Elsa d’Esterre-Keeling (1857-1935) ran debating classes for women there.
 ‘Many of those present were professional women who said they deemed the power of the “ready answer” as one to be reckoned with in advancing a career.”

 The Song of the Suffragette Oh!
 Womenkind of England now, Be worthy of your blood; Let Courage shine upon your brow, In spite of Men and Mud!
 "For Britains never shall be slaves!"
 Now, was this said in joke?
 The Flag of Freedom only waves O'er half the Island's folk!
 Come, Men of England, show your pluck, And free your Women too; About a House there is no luck, Unless it's ruled by two!

-It was only towards the end of the First World War that, now in her seventies, Louise made some changes in her life, giving up her house in London, closing the school and moving to Amersham, where she lived until she died in November 1933.
+It was only towards the end of the First World War that Louise made some changes in her life.
+Now in her seventies, she gave up her house in London, closed the school and moved to Amersham, her home until her death in November 1933.

 Described as ‘artist and lecturer’, several of Louise’s obituaries focused more on her personal characteristics of energy and charm and the Millais portrait than her professional accomplishments.
-The school and her suffrage activity generally went unmentioned.
-By including these, we see a fuller and truer picture of her career as well as the role she played in opening up art as a profession to women who came after her.
+The school and her suffrage activity generally went unmentioned but their inclusion gives a fuller and truer picture of her career as well as highlighting the role she played in opening up art as a profession to women who came after her.

 There is currently a research project into Louise Jopling’s life and work underway in Glasgow so perhaps slowly her work at the easel as well as her wider activism will receive more recognition.
 You can read more about her in this post from Amersham Museum and see more of her work here.